openedx/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

  :alt: A course page showing the Bookmark control.

-After you add a bookmark, the **Bookmark** control changes color, and an indicator for the bookmark appears in the learning sequence at the top of the page.
+After you add a bookmark, the **Bookmark** control changes color, and an indicator for the bookmark appears in the unit navigation bar at the top of the page.

 .. image:: ../../shared/students/Images/SFD_Bkmk_PgsBkmkd.png
  :width: 500
  :alt: A course page showing the dark-colored Bookmark control and a bookmark
-     icon in the learning sequence.
+     icon in the unit navigation bar.

 To remove a bookmark from a page, select **Bookmark** again.